-We have spent more than a decade discovering and developing a portfolio of clinical-stage drug candidates that target various forms of cardio-metabolic and liver diseases, most specifically nonalcoholic steatohepatitis, or NASH.
-We have identified multiple hormonal pathways of interest and our drug candidates stem from novel insights we have made in the regulation of cardio-metabolic processes and liver function.
+We have spent more than a decade discovering and developing product candidates that target various forms of cardio-metabolic and liver diseases, including PSC.
+Through our research, we have identified multiple hormonal pathways of interest and our product candidates, including aldafermin, stem from novel insights we have made in the regulation of bile acid synthesis and liver function.
+Aldafermin is an engineered analog of human hormone fibroblast growth factor 19, or FGF19, that is administered through a once-daily subcutaneous injection.
+Aldafermin is the first and only FGF19 analog in clinical development and is wholly-owned by us.